 Leon, Nissim.
 2009.
 “Mahapakhe ha-mishneh be-1977 u-mekomam bi-tsemihtah shel tenu‘at Shas” [The aftershocks of the 1977 political “upheaval” and their role in the rise of Shas].
 Israel 15: 1–32.
 (Hebrew).

-Leon sociologically analyzes the rise of Shas as a Haredi-Mizrahi movement as an expression of the legitimization that Begin gave to this position, and points to the establishment of Shas as a party in 1984 as a response to the need to fill the niche left unoccupied by Begin’s departure from the political system.
+Leon sociologically analyzes the rise of Shas as a pro-Zionist Haredi-Mizrahi movement as an expression of the legitimization that Begin gave to this position, and points to the establishment of Shas as a party in 1984 as a response to the need to fill the niche left unoccupied by Begin’s departure from the political system.